kuri65536/preparse-xml-comment-to-pandoc/README.md

 $ pandoc -o doc.html temp.md
 ```

 ### Example output

 - generated the document in [this repository - sample](sample-this-proj.md)
+- see my script in [Makefile](Makefile) `doc` section.

 Change-Log
 ---

+### 1.2.0
+- filter output of blocks by user specified tag or attribute.
+- update XML document comment and update doxygen output.

 ### 1.1.0
 - make XML document comment in this project to sample-this-proj.md.